Sarah-Safarzadeh/super-disco/README.md

 # [Work Day Scheduler](https://sarah-safarzadeh.github.io/work-day-scheduler/)
-A simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows a user to save events for each hour of the work day.

 ![screenshot](/assets/images/screenshot.png)